Uptime guaranteed by

 - Download an informative, free booklet from ACDelco that answers commonly asked car care questions here at http://www.acdelco.com/pdf/Knowledge_Is_Power_booklet.pdf

-Winter weather is on its way, make sure your car or truck is ready: Plan ahead.
+Summer weather is on its way soon, make sure your car or truck is ready: Plan ahead.
 Mechanical failures isn't something that you want while on the road visiting family for the holidays.
 Checking your tire pressure once a week can save you money on fuel and can save you from replacing costly tires prematurely.
 Have your tires rotated at least every other oil cange.
 Check your owners manual for the different grades of oil that are recommended for winter and summer.
 In most cases a 5w30 or 5w20 oil will work.
-All filters and fluids should be inspected and replaced at the factory recommended intervals to assure proper operation under cold weather conditions.
+All filters and fluids should be inspected and replaced at the factory recommended intervals to assure proper operation under hot weather conditions.
 If your battery is within one year of its warranty period have it tested.
 Having clean and tight connections, no corrosion, and proper fluid levels are a necessity.
 If you are planning a vacation have your car inspected for those long drives.
 Its much cheaper to have your auto repairs done close to home and avoid potential break downs on the road.
 Check tires - thin or uneven tread wear does not provide good traction and can be very dangerous.
 Cut or damaged sidewalls are also weak areas that can collapse.
 Inspect all lights to assure they are functional, lack of light for illumination or visibility can be deadly.
-With colder temperatures on its way it's a good idea to have your heating/cooling system checked and/or flushed.
+With hotter temperatures on its way it's a good idea to have your heating/cooling system checked and/or flushed.
 It is important to keep this system working properly to avoid costly head gasket replacement.
 Be sure your windshield wipers function properly and wipe cleanly.
 Be sure your windshield washer fluid is topped up and sprays properly.
 Old, damaged or loose rubber hoses and drive belts can cause your vehicle to be inoperable.
 Have a professional inspect them.